 Recovering from Postpartum Depression

 Postpartum depression is a condition that affects different people in different ways.
-Not only are the symptoms and appropriate treatments different for each individual, the recovery process is also very personal.
+Not only are the symptoms and appropriate treatments different for each person, but the recovery process is also very personal.

-Recovering from postpartum depression involves ongoing treatment, social and family support, education and coping skills as well as regular self-help practices.
+Recovering from postpartum depression involves ongoing treatment, family support, education and coping skills, and regular self-help practices.
 A full recovery from postpartum depression is almost always possible for anyone affected.
-Though no one can guarantee when it will go away, it eventually does pass.
+Though no one can guarantee when it will disappear, it eventually does pass.

 Postpartum Depression Recovery Process

-While the process itself may be different for each person, there are certain things that women can do to promote a healthy recovery from postpartum depression.
-These include continuing to receive medical support, implementing self-care practices, prioritizing diet and exercise, and getting enough rest.
+While the process may differ for each person, certain practices can help you effectively recover from postpartum depression.
+These include continuing medical support, implementing self-care practices, prioritizing diet and exercise, and getting enough rest.

 Ongoing Doctor Visits

-As part of the postpartum depression recovery process, it is best to remain in communication with your doctor or mental health professional as you progress.
+As you recover, it is best to communicate with your doctor or a mental health professional.
 Communication with doctors shouldn’t end after a diagnosis is reached and treatments are prescribed.

 Ongoing communication with doctors allows you to adjust your treatment plan as needed.
 It’s also a way for you to bring up any concerns you may have throughout your recovery.
-By seeing your doctor regularly it can also help to provide a sense of support and understanding about your condition and the symptoms you face.
+Seeing your doctor regularly can also provide a sense of support and understanding about your condition and symptoms.

-To help ensure a healthy recovery as much as possible, it’s important for women to be proactive when it comes to self-care.
-While this can be difficult, it is important to look after yourself during this time.
+To help ensure a healthy recovery, women should be proactive about self-care.
+While this can be difficult, looking after yourself during this time is important.

-Ultimately the goal with self-care practice is to limit the amount of stress you experience.
-This is why it’s important to not take on any unnecessary responsibilities or commitments as these can trigger anxiety.
+Ultimately, these self-care practices aim to limit the amount of stress you experience.
+This is why it’s important not to take on any unnecessary responsibilities or commitments, as these can trigger anxiety.

 Diet and Exercise

-Proper diet and exercise are important for everyone but they are especially important for women suffering from postpartum depression.
+Proper diet and exercise are important for everyone, especially for women suffering from postpartum depression.
 The food you eat can directly impact the symptoms you experience.
-If you are undereating or aren’t eating the right foods, it can worsen many postpartum depression symptoms.
-Nutritional deficiencies can exacerbate depression and anxiety symptoms by causing fatigue which further compounds feelings of sadness and irritability.
+If you are undereating or aren’t eating the right foods, it can worsen your symptoms.
+Nutritional deficiencies can cause fatigue and further compound sadness and irritability.

-The amount of exercise you get can also directly impact postpartum depression symptoms – for better or worse.
-Without exercise, the body becomes fatigued and susceptible to illness which can aggravate depression and anxiety.
-Daily exercise, even in limited quantities can go a long way to managing postpartum depression symptoms.
+The amount of exercise you get can also directly impact postpartum depression symptoms — for better or worse.
+Without exercise, the body becomes weak and susceptible to illnesses that can aggravate depression and anxiety.
+Even in limited quantities, daily exercise can go a long way to managing postpartum depression symptoms.

-If you’re concerned about your diet and exercise habits during postpartum depression recovery, consult a professional for more information on the diet and exercise plan that’s right for you.
+If you’re concerned about your diet and exercise habits as you recover, consult a professional to coordinate a diet and exercise plan that’s right for you.

 Rest and Relaxation

 There is perhaps nothing more important during postpartum depression recovery than getting enough rest.
 Sleep deprivation is a terrible condition that can worsen postpartum depression symptoms.
-Without enough rest, the risk of becoming further depressed, anxious and irritable increases.
-A lack of rest also affects the immune system which can create a susceptibility to developing illnesses and infections.
+Without enough rest, the risk of becoming further depressed, anxious, and irritable increases.
+A lack of rest also affects the immune system, increasing your risk of illnesses and infections.

-Ensuring that you are in a relaxed state is another important aspect of receiving enough rest.
+Ensuring that you are relaxed is important so you get enough rest.
 Part of relaxation should include spending time in nature and getting outside frequently.

 Postpartum Depression Recovery Timelines

-Due to the individual nature of postpartum depression, there is no definite postpartum depression recovery timeline.
-While most cases appear to heal within one year after symptoms begin, many women my still experience postpartum depression symptoms years after.
+Due to the personal nature of postpartum depression, there is no definite recovery timeline.
+While most cases heal within one year after symptoms begin, many women might still experience postpartum depression symptoms years after their onset.

 The most important aspect of ensuring the smoothest recovery possible is adhering to and adjusting your postpartum depression treatment plan.
-The more proactive you are in regards to your own health, the sooner you will likely recovery from postpartum depression.
-Women who leave their symptoms unaddressed and untreated can unnecessarily suffer from long-term postpartum depression.
+The more proactive you are regarding your own health, the sooner you will likely recover from postpartum depression.
+Women who leave their symptoms unaddressed and untreated can suffer from long-term postpartum depression.

 Postpartum Depression Recovery Factors

-The reason that postpartum depression recovery looks different to each person is because there are many different factors that determine how you will recover.
+The reason that postpartum depression recovery looks different to each person is that many different factors determine how you will recover.
 Some of these factors may include: